The Mystery of Edwin Drood (musical): Act I

-Next, The Chairman is called in to play another character as that actor is unable to come, but it turned out that the scenes of his character and the scenes of Mayor Sapsea coincide – and the characters have to disagree with each other.
-This results in major confusion for poor Mayor Sapsea/The Chairman, and laughs for the audience.
+Next, The Chairman is called in to play another character as that actor is unable to come, but it turns out that the scenes of his character and the scenes of Mayor Sapsea coincide – and the characters have to disagree with each other.
+This results in major confusion for poor Mayor Sapsea/The Chairman and laughs for the audience.
 He and Jasper sing of their conflicting minds – Jasper, of course, meaning it literally – in the patter song "Both Sides Of The Coin".
 We are then introduced to the drunken stonemason Durdles, and his assistant Deputy.
 In the graveyard, they tell us that Edwin and Rosa, who have been promised to each other since they were children and so cannot tell if they truly love each other, have called off their engagement ("Perfect Strangers").
 As a parting gift, Rosa gives Drood her hair clasp, which once belonged to her mother.

-It is Christmas Eve and Jasper has arranged a ‘reconciliation’ dinner for the Landless twins, Crisparkle, Rosa and Drood.
+It is Christmas Eve and Jasper has arranged a ‘reconciliation’ dinner for the Landless twins, Crisparkle, Rosa, and Drood.
 In the resulting song "No Good Can Come from Bad", Neville and Drood's antagonism is reinstated, Helena's and Crisparkle's worry about Neville's reputation is shown, and it is revealed that Crisparkle used to be in love with Rosa's mother, who died after Rosa's birth.
-Soon the party disbands and the guests depart into a violent storm.
+Soon the party disbands, and the guests depart into a violent storm.
 There is a short halt here, where the actor playing Bazzard soliloquizes about how he never seems to be able to get a major part in a show, in the song "Never The Luck".

 The next day Drood has vanished.
 Crisparkle's assistant discovers Edwin's torn coat by the river.
 Drood was last seen walking there with Neville the night before.
-Nevile is almost lynched by the townsfolk before being rescued by Crisparkle.
+Neville is almost lynched by the townsfolk before being rescued by Crisparkle.
 Jasper publicly swears to track down his nephew's killer; later he visits Rosa and confesses his love for her.
 She is horrified and angry, and they sing "The Name Of Love And Moonfall", ending with Jasper's pursuing Rosa off-stage as the act concludes.